embermap/ember-data-storefront/tests/dummy/app/pods/docs/guides/data-fetching/template.md

 ## Query-aware caching

-Storefront adds some `load` methods to Ember Data's `store` that can be used in place of `findAll` and `findRecord`.
+Storefront adds some `load` methods to Ember Data's `store` that can be used in place of `findAll`, `query`, and `findRecord`.
 They're built directly on top of Ember Data, but are more intelligent about caching.
 Another way to say this is that Storefront's `load` methods are query-aware.

 ---